alexeyOnGitHub/build-publisher-plugin/README.md

       }
     }

+## Plugin requirements.

+* Jenkins core version: 1.580.3+
+* Java 7

 ## RabbitMQ configuration.

-You need to provide
+You need to provide:

 * RabbitMQ server name (or IP address)
 * RabbitMQ server port number for notifications (5672 in default RabbitMQ configuration)
 * User Name - note that this user must be authorized to publish to the Exchange (see below)
-* User Password
+* User Password.
+Will be stored on disk in encrypted format.
 * Exchange Name.
 This is similar to "queue", but one level higher: once you publish message to an "Exchange", it will be routed by RabbitMQ to proper queue(s).
 This field must contain an Exchange name that already exist on the RabbitMQ server.